 - Wet Dream: This involuntary orgasm occurs while sleeping because of a dream, which may or may not be erotic.

 - Prostate orgasm: When a man’s prostate or male P-spot is stimulated.
 It needs to be handled with care with a lubed index finger as it is located in the anus.

 - Dry orgasm: When men orgasm without ejaculation.

 Q6.
 Will you always orgasm during sex?

-Not really, some men and women can orgasm during sex but others may not have an orgasm every time they have sex.
-It’s also true that some women may not have an orgasm with vaginal sex but with other types of sex.
-Many women experience orgasms in different ways, and they can feel different for an individual woman at different times.
+Not really, some men and women can orgasm during sex but others may not have one every time they have sex.
+It’s also true that some women may not have an orgasm with vaginal sexual intercourse but with other types of sex.
+Many women experience them in different ways, and they can feel different for an individual woman at different times.

 Q7.
-How can you orgasm if they’ve never had one?
+How can you have one if you’ve never had one?

 An orgasm is not the endpoint of sex for everyone and different women have different methods which turn them on.
 The fun of sex is in self-exploration, so let go and enjoy whatever the endpoint may be.
 You can try masturbation, clitoral stimulation, and G-point stimulation.
 Clitoral vibrators and sex toys also help you to have one.

 Our experts work round the clock to provide you with the answers that you are looking for.
 If you have any, leave it in the comment section below or send us a DM at @nuawoman.
 This is a safe space so don’t hold back on any doubts you may have about your body and mind.
 Read our other Community Asks here.

 Read all of Dr Abhinaya Alluri’s other articles here.